marcusgia2505/classsExGameInstructions/docs/Develop.rst

 Game
 ~~~~~

 By clicking on *game*, a dropdown menu will open, which shows up to four possible options.
-The number of options can be reduced if you do not own the game.
+The number of options is reduced if you do not own the game.
 Then, e.g. you cannot delete the game.

 .. image:: _static/Game.JPG
     :alt:  300px